MicrosoftDocs/fabric-docs/docs/cicd/deployment-pipelines/deploy-content.md

 >[!NOTE]
 >
-> * You can't deploy a Fabric item to the next stage if the items it's dependent on doesn't exist in the stage you are deploying to.
+> * You can't deploy a Fabric item to the next stage if the items it's dependent on don't exist in the stage you are deploying to.
 For example, deploying a report without a dataset will fail, unless the dataset already exists in the target stage.
 > * You might get unexpected results if you choose to deploy an item without the item it's dependent on.
-This can happen when a dataset or a dataflow in the target stage, has changed and is no longer identical to the one in the stage you're deploying from.
+This can happen when a dataset or a dataflow in the target stage has changed and is no longer identical to the one in the stage you're deploying from.

 #### Backwards deployment

-You can choose to deploy to a previous stage, for example in a scenario where you assign an existing workspace to a production stage and then deploy it backwards, first to the test stage, and then to the development one.
+You may sometimes want to deploy content to a previous stage.
+For example, if you assign an existing workspace to a production stage and then deploy it backwards, first to the test stage, and then to the development stage.

 Deploying to a previous stage works only if the previous stage is empty.
 When deploying to a previous stage, you can't select specific items.
 All content in the stage will be deployed.